How to deal with baby-blues when you just relocated

 - Being unable to cope with your baby

 - Being unable to enjoy and bond with your baby

 - Pains and aches

 - Generally unwell

-Although I managed to overcome my baby blues (which I now think it could’ve been postpartum depression at some point) on my own, I strongly suggest you seek help and talk to your doctor if you think you have baby blues.
+Although I managed to overcome my baby blues (which I now think it could’ve been postpartum depression at some point), I strongly suggest you seek help and talk to your spouse/partner, family, or doctor if you think you have baby-blues.

 Don’t leave it too long.
 If the symptoms do not go away after a week, then you know you need to tell somebody.
 Don’t be silent.
 Let others know and help you.

 All the best.

 Disclaimer: I am not a medical doctor nor am I a mental health practitioner.
 The content above is solely based on self-experience and must not be used as medical/mental health advice.
 If you have any concern with your mental health after childbirth, you should seek advice from an appropriate mental health practitioner/medical doctor.